drforr/Perl-Mogrify/README.md

     #--------------------------------------------------------------
     # Give these policies a custom theme.
 I can activate just
-    # these policies by saying `perlcritic -theme larry`
+    # these policies by saying `perlmogrify -theme larry`

     [Modules::RequireFilenameMatchesPackage]
     add_themes = larry